ahoward/middleman/README.md

 It will be source by the script and handed over to the mail command.

 The script matches `bug_XXXXX` anywhere in the branch name.
+It will display a message when it notifies participants:

+    Notify frob@foo.com fred@bar.com that you work on #XXXXX

 ### Motivation